10 Feb Horseshoes: Why Do Horses Need Shoes?

-Have you ever wondered why horses wear shoes?
-What the purpose of horseshoes are?
-Well, we at Mountain Creek Riding Stable are here to give you some quick answers!
+Well, the staff at Mountain Creek Riding Stable is here to give you some quick answers!

 Horseshoes are used to help aid in the durability of the hoof on working horses.
 The hoof itself is made up of the same stuff as your fingernail, called keratin.
 However, the hoof has a soft and tender inner part called the frog (circled in the picture above) that can be injured.
 The hoof will naturally wear away when horses walk so adding a shoe onto the hoof helps to diminish that and keep the frog in healthy condition.

 What are horseshoes made out of?

 Horseshoes are made out of steel in most cases, though there are some exceptions to this.
 Racehorses usually wear aluminum horseshoes because they are lighter and thus perform better when speed is the top priority.

 There are also “boots” that horses can wear in the case of a hoof or foot injury.
 These “boots” are made of rubber and have a rubber horseshoe built into it that provides a much softer walking surface and more significant support.